-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

 - Buy a local SIM card.

-- Ensure you’re included on the electoral register for future votes and elections.
-Download application formExternal link form here.
+- Ensure your inclusion on the electoral register for Swiss votes and elections.

 - Here is federal information on the subject of emigrationExternal link.